runzeni/runzeni.github.io/misc/colorimetry/module-1-physics-psychophysics.md

 next_module: /misc/colorimetry/module-2/
 reading_time: 15
 date: 2025-12-10
-description: "The eye is not a camera—it's a brain peripheral.
+description: "The eye is not a camera.
+It is a brain peripheral.
 Understanding the biological signal chain of color before diving into ACES, LUTs, and digital grading workflows."
 ---

 <div class="site-breadcrumb">